ngotacoding/IBM-Databases-and-SQL-coursera/Readme.md

 pip install ipython-sql
 ```

 Make sure to initialize the ipython-sql extension to enable use of sql magic methods by running `%load_ext sql`, then import the libraries used.
+Learn more on Python Standard Library [Here](https://docs.python.org/3/library/).

 ## The Process